karthikkeyan/Encryption/README.md

 #C Libraries in Swift

-Recently, in one of my project, I got a requirement to sign all REST API requests with HMAC MD5.
-Like anyothers I googled & stackoverflow-ed for solution and i found it.
-There are many open sources libraries and tutorials available to encrypt a string in Swift.

-I found below code by googling,
+Signing a string using CommonCrypto library.
+I found below code by googling, thanks for someone who written this piece of code,

 ```swift
 import Foundation